zayd-saqib/bspwm-dotfiles/README.md

 # BSPWM DOTFILES
 These are dotfiles for the bspwm window manager, along with other things.\
-all of these are themed with my modified version of tokyo night color scheme.\
+all of these are themed with my modified version of the rose pine color scheme.\
 these are completely free to reproduce and use in your own repos.
 ## Packages
 Arch Linux: